HalbFettKaese/apollonian-circles/README.md

 u_4=\frac{-\sum_{j=1}^3 (b_j-S)u_j}{b_4-S}
 $$

-What stands out here is that we're dividing by $b_4-S=b_4-(b_1+b_2+b_3+b_4)/2=-(b_1+b_2+b_3-b_4)/2$, which would lead to problems if that quantity is 0.
-However, this condition can be restated as $b_4=b_1+b_2+b_3$.
+What stands out here is that we're dividing by $b_4-S=b_4-(b_1+b_2+b_3+b_4)/2=-(b_1+b_2+b_3-b_4)/2$, which would lead to problems if this quantity is 0.
+However, that condition can be restated as $b_4=b_1+b_2+b_3$.
 When compared to the result of the quadratic formula given above, this can be recognized as being exactly the case where the discriminant was 0 and the quadratic formula gives only one bend.
-In this case, you can simply use the quadratic formula on the complex Descartes' theorem to get the two different circle centers that share that same bend.
+In that case, you can simply use the quadratic formula on the complex Descartes' theorem to get the 2 different circle centers from just the single bend.

-With this, we have found a way to always get the two different circles that each are tangent to the three original mutually tangent circles.
+With this, we have found a way to always get the 2 different circles that each are tangent to the three original mutually tangent circles.

 ### Summary
 Getting the two circles that are tangent to 3 given circles: